saezlab/pypath/README.rst

 Pathways
 --------

-**Bioigraph** includes data and predefined format descriptions for more than 25  high quality, literature curated databases.
+**pypath** includes data and predefined format descriptions for more than 25  high quality, literature curated databases.
 The inut formats are defined in the ``data_formats`` module.
 For some resources data downloaded on the fly, where it is not possible, data is redistributed with the module.
 Descriptions and comprehensive information about the resources is available in the ``descriptions`` module.

 Structural features
 -------------------